nmusgrave/Conducere/conclusions/ann.md

 # Neural Network

-## Motivations for choosing model
+## Motivations for Model

-Goal: Explore if possible to identify traits of a user’s listening habits.
-Attempt to classify songs into categories that align with users.

-Data: vector of song features, and an associated user profile.
-Forms collections of playlists describing user listening habits.
-Each user has a varying distribution of song varieties.
-Some have songs tightly grouped within a genre (reference graph- Mallika), and others have a broader distribution of genres (reference graph- hunter?)

-### Bernoulli Restricted Bolztmann Machine

-Uses stochastic maximum likelihood to estimate features.
-During training, aims to maximize product probabilities assigned to training set.
-Restricted Bolztmann Machine is an artificial neural network that learns probability distribution over a set of inputs.
-Can be trained as unsupervised or supervised, but this application is using it as unsupervised.
-Neurons form bipartite graph of visible and hidden nodes.
-No connections between hidden nodes, so hidden node activations are mutually independent of each other.
+The goal is to determine if it is possible to identify a user's listening habits.
+If it is possible to do so, a neural network will be able to extract a feature set that describes the listening habits, and be able to correctly identify songs that align with individuals' tastes.
+At a high level, the model uses a combination of a neural network and classifier.
+The model is provided song data, presented as a vector of features, and an associated user profile.

+### Artificial Neural Network

+In the first step, a Bernoulli Restricted Bolztmann Machine builds a feature space describing the training set of song vectors.
+It is an unsupervised model, so builds the feature space only from the song data, without any provided labels.
+During training, the RBM aims to maximize the product of probabilities assigned to the features it learns.
+The RBM constructs a bipartite graph of neurons to describe features.
+The parts are divided into hidden and visible nodes.
+Since this is a restricted Boltzmann Machine, there are no connections between hidden nodes.
+Therefore, node activations are mutually independent of each other.
+This is desirable in this case, since the given feature set is already dependent (for example, a song with high danceability is more likely to be highly energetic).

 ### Logistic Regression

-Classification.
-Favor/disfavor outcomes using log odds, rather than probabilities (since probabilities have even treatment of positive/negative outcomes).
-Used on multidimensional feature space.
-Discrete outcomes.
-Maps a point in d-dimensional feature space to value in range [0,1].
-Useful for computing probability of class membership.
+Given the features learned by the neural network, a logistic regression function performs classification.
+It assigns labels to the song data.
+In general, logistic regression is useful for computing the probability of class membership.
+It maps a data point in a n-dimensional feature space to a value, which in turn maps to a label.
+Due to this behavior, logistic regression performs well on transforming a complex input set to a subset of labels.
+In particular, logistic regression favors and disfavors outcomes using log odds, rather than probabilities.
+Probalities treat positive and negative outcomes fairly, but we prefer to discount negative outcomes and reward positive.

 ### Steps